mekken2/Womance/README.md

 And you know the best part about it?!
 WE MATCH PEOPLE BASED ON THE FREE SLOTS on their timetable!

 ![CloudSEK](img/cloudSEK1.PNG)
-And for the Threat Protection, we are using CloudSEK.
+And for Threat Protection, we are using CloudSEK.